ocaml/ocaml.org/data/pages/governance.md

 community website project will include the sub-domain 'www.ocaml.org', even though this is set to redirect to [ocaml.org](//ocaml.org).

-### Guiding principles of OCaml.org
+### Guiding Principles of OCaml.org

-There are certain guiding principles for OCaml.org, which include openness and a community-focus, that Projects need to be compatible with.
+There are certain guiding principles for OCaml.org, which include openness and a community focus, that Projects need to be compatible with.
 These principles extend to all of the Projects that use the domain OCaml.org.